akshat-jjain/Google-Cloud-Traning/Deploy to Kubernetes in Google Cloud: Challenge Lab/README.md

 ## Task 4: Create and expose a deployment in Kubernetes
 > Hint: Refer procedures in the labs GSP100 Kubernetes Engine: Qwik Start and GSP021 Orchestrating the Cloud with Kubernetes for steps 1-2 and steps 3-4, respectively.

-- In the Cloud Shell, go to the `valkyrie-app/k8s` subdirectory.
+- In the Cloud Shell, go to the `valkyrie-app` subdirectory.
 - Get authentication credentials for the cluster

 ```
-gcloud container clusters get-credentials valkyrie-dev --region us-east
+gcloud container clusters get-credentials valkyrie-dev --region us-east1
 ```

-- Use a text editor to modify `deployment.yaml` and replace `IMAGE_HERE` with `gcr.io/YOUR_PROJECT_ID/valkyrie-app:v0.0.1 `
+- Use a text editor to modify `deployment.yaml` and replace `IMAGE_HERE` with `gcr.io/YOUR_PROJECT_ID/valkyrie-dev:[Tag name] `
 ```
 gcloud container clusters get-credentials valkyrie-dev --zone us-east1-d
 kubectl create -f k8s/deployment.yaml